Matthew-MT/CS3-mmontoni-tiller/README.md

 - Total points: 100

 ## 2: Babelfish
-- Solved using map template class and unordered_map.
+- Solved using unordered_map template class.
 Also used std::regex.
+Kattis accepted (50 pts)
+- Wrote and tested 3 independent test cases (10*3 = 30 pts)
+- Screenshot is in the file screenshot.jpg (10 pts)
+- Total points: 100

+## 3: CD
+- Solved using unordered_map template class and binary_search.
 Kattis accepted (50 pts)
 - Wrote and tested 3 independent test cases (10*3 = 30 pts)
 - Screenshot is in the file screenshot.jpg (10 pts)
 - Total points: 100